sourcegraph/about/blogposts/gophercon-2019-detecting-incompatible-api-changes.md

 So here are the first two of our three struct compatibility rules.
 These rules handle the facts about struct literals and dot-notation selection that we’ve just covered.
 The first addresses struct literals by focusing only on the exported fields at the top level of the struct—not the embedded fields.
 You can add a top-level exported field, but you can’t remove or change one, or you could break a struct literal.

 The second rule handles selection—dot notation.
 It says, "look at all the exported fields that can be selected."
 You can add to that set, but not remove.
-It deliberately doesn’t say anything about embedding, it just talks about the set of selectable exported fields, wherever they are.
+It deliberately doesn't say anything about embedding, it just talks about the set of selectable exported fields, wherever they are.
 That covers our second example, where the field C moved around compatibly, and all the other cases like it.

 After struct literals and field selection, we have comparison, the third way you can use structs.
 This one is particularly interesting.